Harleemarh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "task 13, create a script that takes a list of words as input and prints only words that appear exactly once"\
 "task 14, display lines containing the pattern “root” from the file /etc/passwd "task 15, display the number of lines that contain the pattern “bin” in the file /etc/passwd"\
+"task 16, display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd"\